douglatornell/randopony/docs/2011Plans.rst

 * One goal of the pre-registration is to reduce the ride-day work to simply handing a route card to the rider, and perhaps checking their name off on a list.
-* The other goal of pre-registration is to entice riders to pay for and ride on less than ideal weather days.
+* Another goal of pre-registration is to entice riders to pay for and ride on less than ideal weather days.

 In my mind there are 3 dimensions to such a system: